- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 Fans of The Shawshank Redemption will love visiting the filming sites throughout Mansfield and Richland County along The Shawshank Trail.

-Mansfield, Ohio has many attractions worth visiting, but perhaps the most well known is the Ohio State Reformatory but what many may not realize is that the prison is only one of many locations where the popular movie, the Shawshank Redemption was filmed.
+Mansfield, Ohio has many attractions worth visiting, but perhaps the most well-known is the Ohio State Reformatory.
+What many may not realize is that the prison is only one of many locations where the popular movie, the Shawshank Redemption was filmed.

 For the rest of you, did you know that many locations around Richland County Ohio stood in as Portland, Maine in the movie?
 And that there is now a tour called the Shawshank Trail where you can follow in the footsteps of Andy Dufresne and his prison pal, Red?

 What is the Shawshank Trail?